-Research on singing is conducted as part of the AIRS (Advancing Interdisciplinary Research in Singing) SSHRC Major Collaborative Research Initiative (2009-2016) which is directed by Dr. Annabel Cohen.
-A collaborative book project is underway aiming to represent the program of collaborative research that focuses on Singing and Development, Education, and Well-being.
+Research on singing has been conducted as part of the AIRS (Advancing Interdisciplinary Research in Singing) SSHRC Major Collaborative Research Initiative (2009-2016) directed by Dr. Annabel Cohen.
+The co-edited Routledge Companion to Interdisciplinary Studies in Singing: Vol 1 Development, Vol 2 Education, and Vol 3 Well-being, is a forthcoming book series (Series Editor, A. J. Cohen) representing consolidated work of the collaboration.

 Ellis, B. K., Hwang, H., Savage, P. E., Pan, B.-Y., Cohen, A. J., & Brown, S. (2016).
 Identifying Style-Types in a Sample of Musical Improvisations Using Dimensional Reduction and Cluster Analysis.
 Psychology of Aesthetics, Creativity, and the Arts. https://doi.org/10.1037/aca0000072 [online first - awaiting print for 2018]